albertodemichelis/squirrel/doc/source/reference/api/calls.rst

 .. _sq_resume:

-.. c:function:: SQRESULT sq_resume(HSQUIRRELVM v, SQBool retval, SQBool raiseerror)
+.. c:function:: SQRESULT sq_resume(HSQUIRRELVM v, SQBool retval, SQBool invoke_err_handler)

     :param HSQUIRRELVM v: the target VM
     :param SQBool retval: if true the function will push the return value in the stack
-    :param SQBool raiseerror: if true, if a runtime error occurs during the execution of the call, the vm will invoke the error handler.
+    :param SQBool invoke_err_handler: if true, if a runtime error occurs during the execution of the call, the vm will invoke the error handler.
     :returns: a SQRESULT
     :remarks: if retval != 0 the return value of the generator is pushed.